Real Sociedad's new signing David Silva tests positive for COVID-19

-News the midfielder has contracted coronavirus came just hours after he was presented to the media at Sociedad's Reale Arena on Monday.
+News the midfielder has contracted coronavirus came just hours after he was presented to the media at Sociedad's Reale Arena.

 The club tweeted: "Sociedad informs that @21LVA has tested positive for COVID-19 in the test carried out at Policlínica Gipuzkoa.